How to Get Addiction Help Without Sidetracking Your Career

 Make Time to Really Care for Yourself

 Facing an addiction is tough.
-Aside from the pressure you may be feeling from work and your personal life, you are also likely dealing with some inner-stress as well.
-In fact, stress and addiction are closely linked.
+Aside from the pressure you may be feeling from work and your personal life, you are also likely dealing with some inner stress as well.
+Stress and addiction are closely linked.
 Those in recovery often identify stress as a trigger for abusing drugs and alcohol, and chronic stress from work can be one of the biggest triggers.
-That’s why it is important you seek out stress-relieving practices during this time to allow your body and mind to heal.
+That’s why you must seek out stress-relieving practices during this time to allow your body and mind to heal.
 You can practice self-care and relieve stress through exercise, journaling, or even a yoga and meditation practice.
 When practiced together, yoga and meditation are an especially potent supplement to a rehabilitation program.
 You may want to begin with some guided meditations and basic poses to get yourself in the habit of practicing every day.
 To make your practice even more relaxing, consider creating a meditation and relaxation space in your home.
-Select a quiet area where you can really allow your mind to focus.
+Select a quiet area where you can allow your mind to focus.
 Add some soft lighting, relaxing scents, and a comfy mat to give yourself the perfect new place to practice yoga and meditation.

 Be Patient as You Work Through Recovery